 Olli-Pekka Kallasvu, former CEO of Nokia:

 Google, an original iPhone launch partner, however, was far more perceptive, and more agile.
 They'd already bought Danger, the next generation phone platform created by Sidekick mastermind — and former Apple employee — Andy Rubin.
-They'd originally focused on making a Windows Mobile competitor, determined to make sure Microsoft could never dominate the market and cut them out of the mobile future they so clearly recognized would be the next big thing.
+They'd originally focused on making a Windows Mobile/BlackBerry-style competitor, determined to make sure Microsoft could never dominate the market and cut them out of the mobile future they so clearly recognized would be the next big thing.

 Then the iPhone happened, and Eric Schmidt, who was then on the Apple Board of Directors, realized Microsoft wouldn't dominate in mobile at all.
 Apple would.
 So Google, much to Steve Jobs' consternation but to their credit, spun around and refocused Android at the iPhone.

 The effects weren't immediate, but Apple and Google's relationship would never be the same, and the iPhone, which had a shot at market share leadership thanks to the paralysis of BlackBerry and Nokia, would never attain it in a post-Android world.